 Far from the bustling black cab cacophony of Mayfair, this meticulously-designed country house may look English, but is set across a tranquil acre in Quogue, New York State.
 It’s got a beach, a large heated pool, a guest house and a garden pavillion.

 It’s the full Gatsby.
 The American dream.
-And, at £4,637,553, it still comes in below the asking price of your average W1J pad.
-And we’re not saying it’s better than digs slap bang in the centre of the capital — but, if you want the same level of shirt-throwing space that Redford and DiCaprio enjoyed, there’s surely only one sensible choice.
+And, at £3,859,513, it comes in well below the asking price of your average W1J pad.
+And we’re not saying it’s better than digs slap bang in the centre of the capital — but, if you want the same amount of shirt-throwing, swing-dancing, night-swimming space that Redford and DiCaprio enjoyed, there’s surely only one sensible choice.

 Upstate Mansion, New York

 Now this, technically, is more expensive than an average Mayfair flat. £13,000 more expensive, to be precise.
 But if you’ve got the money to splash on a private island, that’s not an amount you’re likely to quibble about.
 And there’ll be a lot of splashing, let us tell you — thanks to those two long, sandy beaches on opposite sides of the island.

 It’s also called Bonefish Cay; a cool name that just wouldn’t look right on a buzzer just off Grosvenor Square.
 You’ll also enjoy a majestic main lodge, a mile long nature trail, mangrove shallows and a 21ft trimaran currently docked among the dolphins in the Sea of Abaco.
 Prospective Bond villains, you know where to sign.